andrewgurn/propaganda/README.md

 3. An OpenWeather API Key (free from openweathermap.org)

 # installation
-1. Download everything an stick it in your webroot (/var/www/html, c:/inetpub/wwwroot, etc)
+1. Download everything and stick it in your webroot (/var/www/html, c:/inetpub/wwwroot, etc)
 2. Run the SQL script (doesn't exist yet) to create the propaganda DB
 3. Adjust your webserver to require authentication to use propagandaUploader.php
 4. Adjust your webserver to allow people to upload files to the propagandaUploads directory (you may need to change some PHP settings and grant write access to propagandaUploads)